AnanyaSairaj/PA2/README.md

 * INVALID HTTP VERSION: This server accepts only HTTP versions 1.1 and 1.0.
 If the client uses any pther version for the request it throws an error saying BAD REQUEST: INVALID VERSION implying the HTTP version.
 * INVALID URL: The server checks the url path sent in the client request and with the acess function and if it does not return F_OK then it throws a BAD REQUEST:INVALID URL error to let the client know of the error in accessing the file from the specified path.

+## IMPLEMENTING PIPELING

+ This server is also designed to support persistent connections.
+This means that after the results of a single request is returned it needs to leave the connection over for some period of time so as to allow the client to reuse that socket.
+It does this by parsing the client request immediately after it has arrived for the presence of the string "Connection : keep-alive".
+If this is present then it sets the time out value for the SETSOCKPOPT to 10 secs .If the keep-alive string is not present then it sets the timeout value for SETSOCKOPT as 0 and sends "Connection : Closed" in the response header to the client.This means if the keep-alive is not present in the request then the socket is immediately closed after handling a request .